canopy-js/canopy-js/README.md

 ```

+When a local link is selected, the child paragraph is displayed below the parent, and there is no option to display it on its own as the root of the page, because a subtopic is something that requires the context of the given topic to be understood.

 For example, the following `expl` file:

 ```
-New Jersey: New Jersey is a mid-sized state in the Northeastern United States.
+New Jersey: New Jersey is a mid-sized state in the Northeastern US.
 The capital of New Jersey is [[Trenton]].

 Trenton: Trenton is the capital of New Jersey, and its legislature is housed in the [[New Jersey State House]].